-In 2007, responsibility for the uranium recovery sites undergoing decommissioning was transferred to DWMEP, along with the staff from FCSS responsible for oversight of the decommissioning uranium recovery (UR) sites.
+In 2007, responsibility for the uranium recovery sites undergoing decommissioning was transferred to DWMEP, along with the staff from FCSS responsible for oversight of the decommissioning uranium recovery sites.
 At that time, the price of uranium was low and it was expected that most of the staff's efforts would be associated with the oversight of uranium recovery sites undergoing decommissioning.
 However, shortly after the transfer, the price of uranium increased significantly, resulting in the uranium industry submitting, or planning to submit over 25 applications for new and/or expanded facilities or to re-start facilities that were in standby.
-This resulted in the need to refocus uranium recovery staff efforts from the oversight of decommissioning sites to the review and approval of these new applications.